Meet the team

 Sarah trained as an actor and singer at Arts Educational Schools (London) and worked professionally before training as a secondary drama teacher.
 Having taught drama for a number of years in secondary schools, she took further study at the University of Warwick with Jonothan Neelands, gaining an MA in Drama & Theatre Education.
 This introduced Sarah to drama and literacy learning in the primary school, and she also worked extensively with young people with special educational needs.

-Sarah now works as a drama in education practitioner as well as working as a professional actor.
+Sarah has worked as a drama in education practitioner as well as working as a professional actor.
 She works freelance on a range of projects including development and delivery of storytelling workshops for young children and their families both for the RSC and for The National Theatre.

 Helen Marshall Creative Associate Back to top